 What about Xero, FreshBooks, and Dynamics?

 Same story for all three.
 Billet was built around integrations from day one, not bolted on later.
 QuickBooks Online, Xero, FreshBooks, and Microsoft Dynamics 365 Business Central all run the same signature workflow at the same per-user pricing.
-Pick the accounting tool you already use, click connect, get the first signed invoice out the same afternoon.
+Pick the accounting tool you already use, and click connect.